 If you've cut some multi-branched stems, cut them into single stems before removing the leaves.
 It's much easier.

 You can dry yarrow in a dehydrator on a low heat setting, or just spread out the herbs on a cookie sheet and dry in a very slow oven.
-Set the oven as low as it will go so you don't burn or cook the herbs, and check often.
+Set the oven as low as it will go so you don't burn or cook the herbs, leave the door slightly ajar, and check often.

 The herbs are "done" when the pieces snap easily and cleanly.

 Add your dried yarrow to a storage container and store in a cool, dry, dark place.
-Be sure to label your container - dried herbs tend to look alike and it's easy to forget which jar is which.
+Be sure to label your container - many dried herbs can look alike and it's easy to forget which jar is which.

 Blood stop powder

-Keep the powder in a small dry container such as an empty pill bottle and label it well with the contents and the directions for use.
+Store the powder in a dry container and label it well with the contents and the directions for use.

-To use, pour the powder over a wound, then blow off the excess.
+To use, pour the yarrow powder over a wound.

 If the wound is bleeding profusely, the bleeding won't stop, or the wound is deep and may need stitches, seek medical help immediately.

-Yarrow seeds are available online.
-Buy some and plant them in your garden or broadcast them in a sunny field to have this beneficial herb close at hand.
+Yarrow seeds are available online here.
+Plant the seeds in your garden or broadcast them in a sunny field to have this beneficial herb close at hand.
+The variety with white flowers is the one that's used medicinally.

 Woolly Mullein